 The newly included tutorial teaches players the basic mechanics, taking them through each shot type and shot placement.
 While optional, I think it really should be something that everyone should play when first booting the game, sort of like how you are forced to play the pivotal moments in the opening minutes of EA’s sports titles.
 Once the ball makes it over the net and onto your side, you are given a very short window to position your player before he or she begins a swinging animation.
 This stops you from moving, but then gives you a small indicator on the other side of the court, showing you where you are currently aiming.
 During the windup for your swing you can move it around the court in a fraction of a second.
 The inclusion of these core systems, almost work perfectly together.
 While I have my misgivings with the timing system, I do enjoy the stamina swinging mechanics, which utilize a stamina meter depending on how powerful your swing is.
 The motion-captured animations look stunning, but at the same time, the transitions look unnatural.
 By this, I am referring to how your player transitions from running to swinging.
 Most of the time you will find your player merely shuffling sluggishly around the court.

 AO International Tennis has all the makings of a definitive tennis title, with enjoyable core mechanics.
 However, the movement system is clunky and feels like you don’t have total control over your player.
 I’ve had the hard game lock on me a couple of times, and I’ve had moments where my player simply refused to swing for no apparent reason.
 With that said, I felt more comfortable placing precision shots and increasing the difficulty the longer I played the game.
-The game’s creation suite is outstanding, and each day I find someone new to download.Note: AO International Tennis was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+The game’s creation suite is outstanding, and each day I find someone new to download.Note: AO International Tennis was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.